mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 `priv_create_pdf` is dealing with creating an actual file on the filesystem so it might result in an error.

-In order to handle such situation, we’ve defined a module called `atoms` which uses the `rustler::atoms!` macro to create methods to simplify creating and decoding atoms.
+In order to handle that situation, we’ve defined a module called `atoms` which uses the `rustler::atoms!` macro to create methods to simplify creating and decoding atoms.

 `io_error_to_term` takes an `std::io::error`, matches on the kind of error and translates that into an `Atom`.

-As you’ve probably noticed `create_pdf` expects an `env` argument which is always present with all NIFs.
-Env is used by Rustler for communication and encoding/decoding data between BEAM.
+As you’ve probably noticed, `create_pdf` expects an `env` argument which is always present with all NIFs.
+Env is used by Rustler for communication and encoding/decoding data between the BEAM and Rust.

 `read_config` and `add` in the previous examples are not using it so it’s possible to omit its declaration.